When W4A4 Breaks Camouflaged Object Detection: Token-Group Dual-Constraint Activation Quantization: Implementation Details

 \paragraph{Online quantization and fixed controls.} The reported COD-TDQ path is online.
 In the current implementation, clip radii are computed from the current activation tensor at each forward pass, and no iterative reconstruction or layer-wise search is performed during inference.
 As a supplementary control, we also report a fixed offline-calibrated variant that pre-computes per-layer radii from a calibration subset and keeps them fixed during evaluation.

-\paragraph{Simulated runtime and packed storage.} All throughput numbers in this submission are measured under simulated quantization.
+\paragraph{Simulated runtime and packed storage.} All throughput numbers in this submission are measured under Triton INT4 path.
 In the current wrappers, packed INT4 weights are dequantized on the fly, and \texttt{F.linear}, \texttt{F.conv1d}, and \texttt{F.conv2d} are executed in the selected floating-point \texttt{compute\_dtype} (\texttt{fp16} or \texttt{fp32}).
 These measurements therefore characterize the present quantize--dequantize software path rather than native INT4 kernel execution.
-Under this common software path, the online COD-TDQ model runs at \textbf{7.37 fps}(RTX2080Ti), while the fixed offline-calibrated control runs at \textbf{7.52 fps}(RTX2080Ti).
-The packed INT4 checkpoint sizes reported in the Supp.
-Sec.~S3.2 measure serialized weight storage only.